Team biases: divorce your ideas

 You can see my point: people have biases, and although the trigger for that bias might not be relevant now, the bias is still there.
 And there’s very little we can do about that.

 So whether we’re aware or not, or whether there’s a process in place to overcome it (or not); when times are hard people fight for their biases.
 It’s playing out in the consequences of Brexit right now.
-And in tense situations people don’t tend to become more open minded, they’re more likely to become entrenched in their own point of view.
+In tense situations people don’t tend to become more open minded, they’re more likely to become entrenched in their own point of view.

 Make room for diversity and critical thinking